-Inconvenient Funding Options - Kraken has a variety of funding options but not the ones most Canadians are used to.
-There's no interac e-transfer or linking your bank account.
+Inconvenient Funding Options - Kraken has a variety of funding options but there's no interac e-transfer or linking your bank account.
 You must either do a wire transfer (which could include bank fees), use Etana Custody (a third party with $35 fee), or go to your nearest Canada Post location ($1.25 + 0.25%).
 All of the options are slow and will include fees either through Kraken or through your bank.

 Not based in Canada - Kraken is available in the USA and 190 countries so who knows if the small Canadian market is at the top of their to-do list.
 If Canada isn't their top priority, it might take a while to get interac e-transfers and other cool features.

 Kraken offers 50+ cryptocurrencies, good spreads, and low fees.
 However, their funding options are very inconvenient at this time.
 If you are willing to go Canada Post every time you want to deposit up to $500 or don't mind paying $11-$35 or more for a wire transfer then Kraken is a fantastic platform.
 It all depends on your trading needs but personally, I think Newton + Binance is the best combo for Canadians.